d99kris/rapidcsv/doc/rapidcsv_Document.md

 - `pStream` specifies an input stream to read CSV data from.
 - `pLabelParams` specifies which row and column should be treated as labels.
 - `pSeparatorParams` specifies which field and row separators should be used.
-- `pConverterParams` specifies how invalid numbers (including empty strings) should be handled.
+- `pHasDefaultConverter` specifies if conversion of non-numerical strings shall be converted to a default value, instead of causing an exception to be thrown (default).

 ---